-On August 6, 2014, the Company's banking facility was amended to increase the total available revolving credit lines under the facility and add two new banks to the lending syndicate.
-The increase in credit lines facilitated the purchase of the 45% non-controlling interest in Martinrea Honsel as further described below.
+On April 29, 2016, the Company's banking facility was amended to extend its maturity date and increase the total available revolving credit lines under the facility.
 The primary terms of the amended banking facility, with a syndicate of nine banks, are as follows:

-- available revolving credit lines of \$300 million and US \$350 million; - available asset based financing capacity of \$205 million; - no mandatory principal repayment provisions; - an accordion feature which provides the Company with the ability to increase the revolving credit facility by up to \$100 million; - pricing terms at market rates; and - a maturity date of August 2018.
+- available revolving credit lines of \$350 million and US \$400 million; - available asset based financing capacity of \$205 million; - no mandatory principal repayment provisions; - an accordion feature which provides the Company with the ability to increase the revolving credit facility by up to \$150 million; - pricing terms at market rates; and - a maturity date of April 2020.